Goods train hits stationary freight coaches in Bengal’s Bankura, none hurt | Business

 No one was injured in the accident, which affected train services in the Adra division of SER for over four hours, he said.

-Train movement was restored at 8.30 am in the section, after urgent repair work was carried out, he said.
+Train movement at Onda in the Midnapore-Adra section of Adra division was restored at 8.30 am, after urgent repair work was carried out, he said.

+The derailed wagons were removed from the tracks on war footing, and the first passenger train to pass was the 18011 Howrah-Chakradharpur express at 8.35 am, he said.

+The incident comes weeks after the train disaster at Bahanaga Bazar station in Odisha's Balasore district on June 2 in which 288 people were killed and hundreds injured.

-The likely cause of the accident was that the driver of the moving goods train overshot the home signal at Onda, which was red, the official said.
+The SER official said the likely cause of Sunday's accident was that the driver of the moving goods train had overshot the home signal at Onda, which was red.

-The train then went into the loop line, for which the point was set on the tracks, and hit the stationary freight train, he added.
+The train then went into the loop line, for which the point was likely to have been set on the tracks, and hit the stationary freight wagons, he said.

+An enquiry will be held to pinpoint the cause of the incident.

+At least 20 express and passenger trains were cancelled and some others were diverted via other routes due to the accident, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)